 If you added a domestic partner to your health insurance, a portion of the amount paid by the City is taxable and is included in Box 14.

-The amount reflected in the IRC125 box is treated on a pre-tax basis for federal income purposes and reduces taxable wages in Box 1 and social security and Medicare wages in Boxes 3 and 5.
+The amount in the IRC125 box is treated on a pre-tax basis for federal income purposes.
+It reduces your taxable wages (Box 1) and social security and Medicare wages (Boxes 3 and 5).
 The reduction in year-to-date earnings shows in your W-2, not in your pay statement.

-The amount shown in the IRC132 box reflects pre-tax Commuter Benefits contributions.
-Participating employees' taxable wages in Box 1, social security and Medicare wages in Boxes 3 and 5, and State and City wages in Boxes 16 and 18 will be reduced by the annual amount of Commuter Benefits deductions.
+This amount reflects your pre-tax Commuter Benefits contributions.
+Your taxable wages (Box 1), social security and Medicare wages (Boxes 3 and 5), and your state and City wages (Boxes 16 and 18) are reduced by your Commuter Benefits deductions during the year.

 This box contains the wages reported in Box 1.
 The following is not subject to state tax: